What are Health and Wellbeing Boards?

 All 32 London boroughs and the City of London have their own Health and Wellbeing Board.
-You can find out more about each Board - including who sits on it and what their priorities are - through our interactive map.

 In March 2015, we published research on how London's health and wellbeing boards are doing nearly two years after they took on their statutory functions.

 Strengthening Health and Wellbeing Boards

 We believe that health and wellbeing boards are the cornerstone for planning for and securing effective transformation of health and care services to improve outcomes and drive efficiency in a time of increasing financial pressures on both the NHS and local government.